jim-collier/x9git/project/backlog.md

 	- Measured: 12 git spawns for `status`, 45 for `land`, 55 for `release`; upstream/branch/ahead-behind re-queried repeatedly in one display block.
 	- Resolve once after the fetch, pass down; keep live re-checks only where state actually mutates.
 Matters most on Windows.

-- 🔘 Code Review 20260723 item 16: close the test-suite gaps that hid this review's bugs.
+- 🛠️ Code Review 20260723 item 16: close the test-suite gaps that hid this review's bugs.
 	- Failed-pull-with-dirty-tree, no-remote fixtures, slash branch names, `-m`/`-m=` flag forms, option-like words in messages, release from a feature branch.
+	- Done so far: failed-pull-with-dirty-tree, upstream-less land, dirty-protected-branch newbr/gobr fixtures.

 - 🔘 Code Review 20260723 item 17: README has no Commands/Usage section.
 	- The pitch is "Gitsby has 11" commands, but they're never listed or demonstrated.
 Add the help table plus a worked newbr -> update -> land example.